Glossary

 Predicted Impact Patterns are industry-specific and are designed to improve upon static or date-anchored features in demand forecasting models.
 They are designed to improve forecast accuracy by encoding time-aware event impact into supervised learning pipelines.

-* Getting Started Guide: [impact-patterns](https://docs.predicthq.com/getting-started/predicthq-data/impact-patterns "mention")
+* Getting Started Guide: [Predicted Impact Patterns](/getting-started/predicthq-data/impact-patterns.md)

 ## Real-World Context

-Within PredictHQ’s platform, real-world context is:
+Within PredictHQ's platform, real-world context flows through a layered architecture:

 ## Saved Location